LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Related Work

-The most common methods used across these model sources include metadata-based approaches, MinHashLSH, CCNet, and n-gram-based methods.
-Metadata-based approaches (e.g., exact URL matching, DOIs) are by far the simplest approach; however, they are applicable only in cases in which a reliable source of metadata exists, such as those provided by a single publisher.
-Unfortunately, for our target datasets this metadata is often unavailable or is otherwise untrustworthy.
-This can occur, for example, when: 1) a document appears in two or more collections with different metadata schemes (e.g., ArXiV vs.\ ACM, different GitHub repositories); 2) sections/paragraphs of text are copied, as in extended journal versions of computer science papers; or 3) metadata is not curated (e.g., an ArXiV entry may not be updated to reflect a subsequent publication).
+Traditional techniques for performing a Set-Similarity Join attempt to identify all pairs of records such that their set-similarity (as measured by the Jaccard, Dice, or Cosine metrics) exceeds a given threshold. \citet{mann2016empirical} perform a comprehensive evaluation of techniques for performing the Set-Similarity Join (e.g., AllPairs, PPJoin).
+While employing certain filter optimizations can improve upon the quadratic cost of computing exact set-similarity metrics, ultimately, these techniques are not appropriate for extremely high-dimensional entities such as documents.
+Techniques such as SemDedup~\cite{abbas2023semdedup} aim to deduplicate text entries based on their overlap in terms of semantic content rather than using purely textual overlap to compute similarity; however, due to the use of language models, this technique incurs significant computational costs.
+Metadata-based approaches (e.g., exact URL matching, matching DOIs), including blocking using common field values \cite{christen2012data}, are a simple and efficient alternative, but are applicable only when a reliable source of metadata exists.
+Unfortunately, for our target datasets metadata is often unavailable or is untrustworthy, as when, for example: 1) a document appears in two or more collections with different metadata schemes (e.g., ArXiV vs.\ ACM, different GitHub repositories); 2) sections/paragraphs of text are copied, as in extended journal versions of computer science papers; or 3) metadata is not curated (e.g., an ArXiV entry may not be updated to reflect a subsequent publication).